Why Puerto Vallarta Is Worth Visiting More Than Once

 The part of Puerto Vallarta where you’ll most likely stay is called the Zona Romántica.
 Although the city is much bigger than this small district, the “Romantic Zone” is where most of the things you’ll need are located.
 Restaurants, hotels, bars, clubs, the beach, and shops are all within a few minutes’ walk no matter where you wander in the neighborhood.
 It’s also safe because of the crowds meandering through it all day long.

-As a traveler, I almost always use Airbnb to support local residents and get a more personal experience than I would get at a hotel.
-If you’re interested in supporting Caffeinated Excursions at no extra cost to you, feel free to browse and book an accommodation using the widget below!
+If you’re interested in supporting Caffeinated Excursions at no extra cost to you, feel free to browse and book an accommodation on Agoda (affiliate link) below!

 Playa de los Muertos